feitian124/vue3-tailwind3-website-starter/README.md

 # vue3-tailwind3-website-starter

-A nice and simpe website start template using awesome things related to vue3 and tailwind3.
+A nice and simple website start template using awesome things related to vue3 and tailwind3.

 ![screenshot](src/assets/screenshot.png)